AutoCheck: Automatically Identifying Variables for Checkpointing by Data Dependency Analysis: Introduction

+\item A trace analysis tool that can automatically identify variables necessary for checkpointing to recover from system failures;

-\item A selectively trace iterating model that enables us to quickly capture the data dependency between critical variables; \item An analysis and formal definition of three key data dependency patterns at individual variables for C/R that we summarize from practices; \item The design of an analytical model and a collection of heuristics that allow identification of variables to checkpoint from an optimized data dependency abstraction; \item
+\item A selectively trace iterating model that enables us to quickly capture the data dependency between critical variables; \item The design of an analytical model and a collection of heuristics that allow identification of variables to checkpoint from an optimized data dependency abstraction; \item

 Evaluation of AutoCheck on \emph{14} representative HPC applications, including a real-world cosmology simulation application--Hardware Accelerated Cosmology Code (HACC).
 AutoCheck successfully identifies necessary variables to checkpoint in all cases with low analytical costs: 169.37 seconds on average with minimum 0.14 seconds and maximum 823.43 seconds, without parallel processing, and 70.16 seconds on average with minimum 0.04 seconds and maximum 340.51 seconds with OpenMP parallelization.
 Compared to \emph{manual} trial-and-error practices, AutoCheck is \emph{easier} and \emph{faster}.